 Lung cancer in Canada

-Ontario Cancer Statistics 2018 revealed that there is a trend of rising in lung cancer prevalence especially in females.
+Ontario Cancer Statistics 2018 revealed that there is a rising trend of the lung cancer prevalence, especially in females.
 This is because there is an increasing number of a newly diagnosed lung cancer patients in addition to the existence of the old cases.
 In men, the new lung cancer cases show an increase among certain age groups https://www.cancercareontario.ca/en/cancer-facts/lung-cancer-prevalence-rise.

 Conventional Lung Cancer Treatments